sphinx-doc/sphinx/doc/ext/asyncio.rst

 .. note::

-   asyncio or trollius must be installed in order to use :mod:`sphinx.ext.autodoc`.
+   asyncio or trollius should be installed in order to use :mod:`sphinx.ext.autodoc`.